marijedb/travel-journal/README.md

 Used grid to position travel locations and make it responsive on different screen sizes.
 Images from unsplash
 Locations pinned from Google maps.
+Design based on design made by Scrimba team.
+This was a solo project from their React module